beezwax/fmrest-ruby/README.md

 - [ ] Better API documentation and README
 - [ ] FmData::Spyke::Base class for single inheritance (as alternative for mixin)
 - [ ] Oauth support
+- [ ] More options for token storage
 - [x] Specs
 - [x] Support for portal data